MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/card-support-in-channels.md

   - [Sending and Receiving Media with WhatsApp Messaging on Twilio](https://support.twilio.com/hc/articles/360017961894-Sending-and-Receiving-Media-with-WhatsApp-Messaging-on-Twilio-Beta-)
   - [Upload media, Twitter developer documentation](https://developer.twitter.com/docs/media/upload-media/uploading-media/media-best-practices)

-### Support for suggested actions
+## Support for suggested actions

 Suggested actions are supported fully with the exception that some channels might limit the number of actions allowed.
-The number of actions supported varies by channel.
+Also, the number of actions supported varies by channel.

 | Channel                        | Supported?                      |
 |--------------------            |---------------------------------|